Hidetoshi Mitsusada: Career

 In 2000, Mitsusada was appointed official test driver for the Benetton Formula One team.
 He would support the drivers developing the B200 race car.
 Alongside this, he was confirmed to race for World Racing Team in the Formula 3000 International Championship.
 However, he failed to qualify for any of the first three races and was dropped from his race seat and Benetton test role.
 He returned to compete in Super GT, now with DOME and secured 2 podium finishes.
 He also competed in the 1000km Suzuka race.
 Across 2001 and 2002, Mitsusada continued to race across both Formula Nippon and Super GT.

 In 2003, he switched attention purely to the Super GT series.
 He finished the season in 20th, driving the Raybrig Honda NSX.
 In 2004, he switched teams to Hitotsuyama Racing where he would stay until the end of 2005 racing their Ferrari 550 Maranello.
 Between 2006 and 2008, Mitsusada switched from GT500 to the GT300 class, initially with DHG Racing racing their Ford GT.
 He secured 1 podium finish in the first season, on his way to 16th in the championship.
 For his final two seasons, Mitsusada raced the Arktech Motorsports teams Porsche Boxster, finishing 15th and 26th in each season respectively.

 In 2013, Mitsusada launched Team MPR a karting team he manages.
+Mitsusada currently acts as one of the lead commentators for Super GT's live broadcast on J Sports, a role that he has had since at least 2018.